codee-com/open-catalog/Checks/PWR042/README.md

 In order to perform the loop interchange, the loops need to be [perfectly nested](../../Glossary/Perfect-loop-nesting.md), i.e. all the statements need to be inside the innermost loop.
-However, due to the initialization of a reduction variablе, loop interchange is not directly applicable.
+However, due to the initialization of a reduction variable, loop interchange is not directly applicable.

 > [!NOTE]
 > Often, loop interchange enables vectorization of the innermost loop which